GameStop set to report results as shares reach for peak

-GameStop (GME.N) is set to report its quarterly results after the bell on Wednesday, with a cult following of individual investors looking for progress in turning around the struggling videogame retailer following its recent share price surge.
+(Reuters) - GameStop is set to report its quarterly results after the bell on Wednesday, with a cult following of individual investors looking for progress in turning around the struggling videogame retailer following its recent share price surge.

 GameStop’s volatile shares have risen over 80% in the past month, and they are now just 15% below their closing high in January.
 That was when a massive rally driven by investors on Reddit’s wallstreetbets trading forum made the stock the most traded on the U.S. market for several days.